erf-model/ERF/Docs/sphinx_doc/index.rst

 ..
-PeleC documentation master file, created by sphinx-quickstart on Tue Nov 15 14:07:58 2016.
+ERF documentation master file, created by sphinx-quickstart on Tue Nov 15 14:07:58 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PeleC's documentation!
+Welcome to ERF's documentation!
 =================================

 Contents: